 Electrophysiology at Texas Children’s Heart Center offers cutting-edge treatment for patients with heart rhythm abnormalities.

-Most heart rhythm abnormalities cause the heart to beat either too fast or too slow and can be dangerous if they cause a signficant decrease in the heart’s ability to pump blood.
+Most heart rhythm abnormalities cause the heart to beat either too fast or too slow and can be dangerous if they cause a significant decrease in the heart’s ability to pump blood.
 There are many causes of arrhythmias including congenital heart disease, heart muscle disease such as cardiomyopathies, genetic disorders, accessory pathways of electrical conduction, electrolyte distrubances, infections, and others.
 Depending on the arrhythmia and the cause, they can be seen in children of all ages and even sometimes in children before they are born.

 Electrophysiology at Texas Children’s Heart Center offers the full compliment of diagnostic and therapeutic options to evaluate and manage any heart rhythm abnormality.
 Our service interprets an average of 20,000 ECG’s and 4,000 Holters each year.
 Other non-invasive services include event monitors, exercise treadmills, tilt table evaluations, and genetic testing.

-We have one of the highest volume pediatric centers in the country for invasive electrophysiology studies and pacemaker/defibrillator implantations and maintains success rates for ablations that exceed the national average.
+We have one of the highest volume pediatric centers in the country for invasive electrophysiology studies and pacemaker/defibrillator implantations and maintain success rates for ablations that exceed the national average.
 Innovation, research, and experience have made Electrophysiology and Texas Children’s Heart Center one of the leading centers in the world for the diagnosis and treatment of arrhythmias in children and adults with congenital heart disease.

 Available treatments for arrhythmias